Rajgeel/feedback_fourm/README.md

 ## Getting Started

-Through this student gives response about the lecture quality, assignment quality and any other messages or opinion regarding subject which the want to share with their respective teachers.
+Through this student gives response about the lecture quality, assignment quality and any other messages or opinion regarding subjects which they want to share with their respective teachers.

 ### Prerequisites